Travel Experience Stories: How Not to Leave Customers Stranded

 This is the average traveler’s mindset on the busiest travel day of the year.
 In 2018 AAA reported an estimated 51M Thanksgiving travelers.
 The largest growth was driven by air travel that carried 3.95M passengers.
 This scenario sets customer experience up for failure.

-So, how do you improve Diane’s travel experience story?
+So, how do you improve Diane’s customer service level and improve her travel experience story?

 Every industry has its busiest day of the year.
 For some, it is Thanksgiving.
 For others, it is Christmas, a big show, or a winter/summer season.

 What measures are you taking to create opportunities from those days that reinforce your connections and loyalty with your customers?

 Who are you hiring to fill in the overflow in your schedules?
 Seasonal workers?
 Temps?